House of Lords (Peerage Nominations) Bill [HL]

 Overview

-This bill proposes the creation of a House of Lords Appointments Commission to advise the Prime Minister on recommendations for life peerages.
-The Commission will ensure a more balanced and representative House of Lords, considering factors such as political independence and diversity.
+This bill proposes the creation of a House of Lords Appointments Commission to advise the Prime Minister on nominations for life peerages.
+The Commission will be responsible for ensuring the appointments reflect principles of political balance and diversity within the House of Lords, aiming for a more representative and less party-dominated chamber.

 Description